aasmpro/djangosmartshare/README.md

 - [ ] changing **dirs.html** template for adding **Upload**, **Delete**, **Add** forms.
 - [ ] rewriting **views** definitions.
 - [ ] rewriting responsive template for a better UX / UI.

+## Contribution
+any contributions are warmly accepted! even if you have any idea about enhancing this project, i'd be glad to hear from you.